 Members of the LGBT+ community can find themselves relying on coping mechanisms like drinking to handle discrimination and harassment.
 So what happens when you get sober?

-Lots of people in recovery from addiction talk about always knowing they were different from their peers, or being able to find belonging and peace only through substance use.
+Many people in recovery from addiction talk about always feeling different from their peers.
+They found a sense of belonging and peace only through substance use.

 For members of the LGBT+ community, these feelings can be magnified.
-Long-term experiences of discrimination and harassment or exposure to specific traumatic events can increase reliance on coping mechanisms like drinking, while internalized homophobia or transphobia can cause cognitive dissonance and discomfort.
+Long-term experiences of discrimination and harassment or exposure to specific traumatic events can increase reliance on coping mechanisms like drinking.
+And internalized homophobia or transphobia can cause cognitive dissonance and discomfort.
 Gay bars and clubs promise fun, community, and safety, and many networking and social events within the LGBT+ community involve alcohol.

 Most importantly, know that this is not something you have to do alone.